Katie Paterson was born in Glasgow in 1981 and studied at Edinburgh College of Art from 2000-2004 and at the Slade School of Art from 2005- 2007.

 Paterson's work has been exhibited as part major group exhibitions such as Tate Triennale (2009), the landmark touring exhibition Light Show first presented by the Hayward Gallery (2013) and Storylines at the Guggenheim Museum, New York (2015).
 Recent solo exhibition include Kettle's Yard, Cambridge (2013); FRAC Franche-Comté, Besançon (2015) and in the summer of 2014, Ingleby Gallery presented Katie Paterson: Ideas as part of the GENERATION nationwide programme of exhibitions.
 Paterson’s largest solo exhibition so date, Syzygy, was presented at The Lowry, Manchester in the summer of 2016.

 In January 2014, Paterson was announced as the recipient of the 2014 South Bank Sky Arts Award for Visual Art.
 In 2015 Paterson was shortlisted for the 46th PIAC (Prix International d’Art Contemporain / International Prize for Contemporary Art) for her artwork Campo del Cielo, Field of the Sky (2014).
 Paterson’s work is held in public collections internationally including the Guggenheim Museum, New York, USA; Art Gallery of New South Wales, Sydney, Australia and Frac Franche-Comté, France.

-In the spring of 2019, Katie Paterson's work will be paired with a selection of paintings and drawings by JMW Turner at Turner Contemporary Margate.
+Katie Paterson's work is currently being exhibited at Turner Contemporary, Margate; paired with a selection of paintings and drawings by JMW Turner.